Business Acquisition Loans: Everything You Need to Know

 How Do You Qualify for a Business Acquisition Loan?

-The first thing you’ll need to get is a letter of intent (LOI) from the company selling the business.
+The first thing you’ll need to do to start the application process is get is a letter of intent (LOI) from the company selling the business.
 Although it may be possible to skip this step, doing so will make the process much more complicated.

-In order to qualify for a business acquisition loan, it’s ideal if your business has a credit score over 650.
-It’ll also be quite helpful if you’re able to deliver past cash flow statements, future cash flow projections, tax returns, and any other financial reports that the lender may be requesting.
+To qualify for a business acquisition loan, it’s ideal if your business has a credit score over 650.
+It’ll also be quite helpful if you can deliver past cash flow statements, future cash flow projections, business and personal tax returns, and any other financial reports.

 Which Types of Businesses Should Apply for a Business Acquisition Loan?